mpmc/HS602/README.md

 ####Python

 This is a very limited script at the moment, it's only possible to set the streamurl, key and toggle broadcasting.
-There is no interface (yet).
-See example.py for usage.
+For example usage see web.py.

 **Python3.x is required.**

 ---

 ###Improvements

 I'm always happy to receive suggestions, fixes or whatever.

 ---

-####Links
+###Links
 [XDA developers' forum thread](https://forum.xda-developers.com/hardware-hacking/hardware/easily-moddable-hdmi-capture-box-t2988451)